How to Become a Hospital Administrator - Requirements & Steps

 Students need an advanced degree to become hospital administrators; however, they must obtain an undergraduate degree.
 It doesn’t necessarily have to be healthcare-related; one could have a strong background in business, for example.

-Step 3: Get a master of healthcare administration (MHA) or a related graduate degree (two years)
+Step 3: Get a Master of Healthcare Administration (MHA) or a related graduate degree (two years).

-Made up of 30 credits, the program includes courses such as health care management and finance; comparative health care systems; fundamentals of health informatics; health care systems and design; health economics, policy, and payment models; high-value patient-centered care; population health; and process engineering for health care quality or safety.
+Made up of 30 credits, the program includes courses such as healthcare management and finance; comparative healthcare systems; fundamentals of health informatics; healthcare systems and design; health economics, policy, and payment models; high-value patient-centered care; population health; and process engineering for healthcare quality or safety.

 Admission requirements include a bachelor’s or master’s degree from a regionally accredited university or college in a related field, a minimum cumulative grade point average of 3.0, a graduate admission application, a personal statement, official transcripts, a current resume, and three letters of recommendation.
 Proof of English proficiency is required of students whose native language is not English.

-At the end of the program, graduates can pursue opportunities such as hospital administrators, clinic managers, global health finance officers, global health project managers, health care auditors, health care consultants, medical information officers, and process improvement professionals.
+At the end of the program, graduates can pursue opportunities such as hospital administrators, clinic managers, global health finance officers, global health project managers, healthcare auditors, healthcare consultants, medical information officers, and process improvement professionals.

-• Location: Phoenix, AZ
+- Location: Tempe, AZ

-• Expected Time to Completion: 18 to 24 months
+- Expected Time to Completion: 18 to 24 months

 Ohio University offers an online master of health administration (MHA), which requires a minimum of two years of full-time work experience.
-Combining practical learning with academic theory, this fully online MHA program helps students in enhancing their decision-making skills and also helps them in broadening their impact as leaders in virtually any health industry setting.
+Combining practical learning with academic theory, this fully online MHA program helps students in enhancing their decision-making skills and also helps them broaden their impact as leaders in virtually any health industry setting.

 To get accepted into the program, applicants must have a bachelor’s degree in any field from a regionally accredited institution, an overall undergraduate GPA of 3.0, professional working experience, one letter of recommendation, English writing skills, and TOEFL or IELTS scores for international students.